Acanthophila beljaevi

 Acanthophila beljaevi is a moth in the family Gelechiidae.
-It is found in Japan and Russia, where it is known only from the southern part of Primorsky Krai.
+It is found in the Russian Far East, where it is known only from the southern part of Primorsky Krai.

+Description

 The wingspan is 12–13 mm.
 The pattern of the forewings is similar to Acanthophila kuznetzovi.
 The hindwings are grey.

 Etymology

-The species is named for Dr. E.A.
-Beljaev of the Institute of Biology and Pedology in Vladivostok, who collected the type series.
+The species is named for Dr. E. A. Belyaev of the Institute of Biology and Pedology in Vladivostok, who collected the type series.